paulgovan/BayesianNetwork/README.md

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Parameters.PNG?raw=true)

 ## Inference
-Click Inference in the sidebar to add evidence to the network and estimate the corresponding conditional probability of events.
+Click Inference in the sidebar to add evidence to the network and estimate the corresponding conditional probabilities of events.
 Add evidence to the network using the Evidence box and select a conditional event using the Event box.

 ![Inference](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Inference.PNG?raw=true)